tier4/caret_doc/docs/tutorials/measurement.md

 # Start session with pressing Enter key

 # with "-s" option, you can give session name
-# the measurement result will be recorded in ~/ros_ws/evaluate/e2e_sample in this sample
+# the measured data will be recorded in ~/ros_ws/evaluate/e2e_sample in this sample
 ```

 You can execute LTTng session via ROS launch system.
 If you are interested in this topic, please refer to [LTTng セッションの開始方法](../supplements/how_to_run_lttng_session.md).